emmasuarezz/tenzo.ID/README.md

-# tenzo.ID, a Spotify powered app.
+# tenzo.ID // A Spotify powered app.

 Built using react, chakraUI and a whole lot of love <3 Thanks to the Spotify API, and me, you can access metadata about: